sscivier/gp-prob-earthquake-shaking/README.md

 This repository contains files with two options: either using CUDA for GPU acceleration during model training, or not.
 CUDA users should use files ending in `_cuda`, otherwise use files ending in `_cpu`.

-This package has been tested using Python 3.10.12.
+This code has been tested using Python 3.10.12.
 Using a different Python version may result in package conflicts.

 To create a virtual environment and install requirements: